seamusdemora/PiFormulae/libgpiod-ver2.1-build.md

   ```bash
   ```

-6. Before `make && make install`, explore the filesystem where libraries are kept, and make notes:
+6. Before `make && make install`, explore the filesystem where the old/existing (ver 1.6 as I write this) libraries are kept, and make notes:

   ```bash
   $ whereis libgpiod